timkitch/ai-shell-command-generator/README.md

    ```

 4. Set up your OpenAI API key:
-   - Copy `config-example.py` to `config.py`
+   - Copy `.env-example` to `.env`
-   - Replace the placeholder API key in `config.py` with your actual OpenAI API key
+   - Replace the placeholder API key in `.env` with your actual OpenAI API key

 ## Usage